Joe2308/milestone-1-test-run/README.md

 The following link shows the mockups designed using [Balsamiq wireframes](/assets/wireframes/mockups.pdf)

 ### User Stories:
-1. #### Companies - that are looking to book exciting corporate entertainment for an upcoming social or team building event.
+1. #### As a company HR assistant - I am looking to book exciting corporate entertainment for an upcoming social or team building event.
-1. #### Wedding couples - that are looking to book great live entertainment for their wedding reception.
+1. #### As a wedding couple - we are looking to book great live entertainment for our wedding reception.
-1. #### Fans and followers - that know the band and have been to previous events but would like to find out more about the band and where to find and follow them on social media.
+1. #### As Fan - I would like to find out more about the band and where to find and follow them on social media.

-## User story 1 - Corporate Bookings
-From research many small to medium size companies hold up to 3 social events and 10 team building events each business year.
-These can range from gala dinners to motivational speaking and of course the annual Christmas Party.

-Each of these events require appropriate professional entertainment.
-The purpose of the website is to provide information on the band's experience with corporate entertainment while also showing the user a live video of the band in action entertaining at a large function.
-This shows the user they have come to right place and this band is the only band for their event.

-From here the site will simply guide the user to fill out a contact form and proceed with a swift booking of the band based on availability.
-I understand that corporate users are very busy and have other commitments to their day, the website's visual and text content assures them they are making the correct choice and can now focus their attention on other tasks.

-## User story 2 - Wedding Couples
-From researching the wedding industry I have seen that this is a very different type of user to corporate bookings.

-Many Brides and Grooms prefer to do most of their own planning and the planning in itself becomes a ritual in the 12 to 24 months leading up to a wedding.
-Couples wil create checklists and budgets starting from wedding dress and venue and work their way down to finer details of inviations and honeymoon destinations.
-There are on average 20,000 weddings in Ireland alone each year with an average cost of €28000 for a wedding.
-My research suggests wedding couples use strict budgets and enjoy attending fairs and showcases which will include looking at a least 4 wedding bands.

-With this in mind I am aware of creating an emotional response in wedding couples in order for them to commit to a booking.
-To do this I have laid out the website elegantly and simply with clean sharp imagery of the band conveying an exciting atmosphere.
-The live video is key here and the songs are very important.
-They must appeal to a wide tartget audience and come across as slick, exciting, charismatic and well rehearsed.
-At this point the site will guide the couples to complete a booking form or at the very least enquire about a possible booking.

-## User story 3 - Fans and followers
-This type of user is just as important as any other as one of the things potential clients will check is the band's social media accounts as it evokes trust and brand awareness.
-Potential clients will be looking at how many followers the band have aswell as extra images from past live events.
-It is vital I use the website to push the band's presence on social media platforms such as Facebook and Instagram.

-Many of the audiences from past events tend to follow on social media the next day and comment on pictures the band posts from the events they attended.
-I have decided the website is a great option to reinforce this behaviour.
-I have incorporated an ABOUT US page where visitors can learn more about each member of the band and any upcoming shows.
-To encourage new visitors landing on the website to follow the band on facebook  I have added social media icons in the footer aswell as embedded links to social media throughout the content.

 ## Strategy:
 ### What am I making?
 A website that offers insight to fans and potential clients about an events band.

-### What are the business goals?
+### Website business goals:
 1. Get more fans on social media.
 1. Get more people to attend gigs and showcases.
 1. Ultimately get more bookings and revenue.

-### Who is the target audience?
+### Website target audience:
 1. Corporate fnctions
 1. Wedding couples.

-### What experience is compelling them?
-The need for entertainment for their event, but not having time to go see and speak to multiple acts.

-### What value will the site add for visitors?
+### User value:
 It will make booking live entertainment for an event hassle free in the least amount steps possible.

-### What will users expect?
+### What users can expect:
 1. Quality entertainment showcased in a great video.
 1. No fuss swift booking.
 1. Entertaining background knowledge on the band.

-### What is worth doing?
+### What is worth doing:
 1. Embedding a video showcasing the band's energy and talent.
 1. A contact form for more bookings.
 1. Use of call to action buttons to guide the user towards a conversion.